Irritable Bowel Syndrome (IBS)

 IBS Singapore

-It is important to note that IBS is a medical diagnosis and not an all-encompassing term your doctor uses when they cannot determine the exact cause of your bowel issues.
+It is important to note that IBS is a medical diagnosis and not an all-encompassing term your Gastroenterologist uses when they cannot determine the exact cause of your bowel issues.
 However, because the condition often has no definitive cause, it also does not have a definitive cure.

 What are the symptoms of IBS?